Frequently Asked Questions (FAQs)

 In 2020, California voters approved to continue funding California’s Stem Cell Agency through the passage of Proposition 14: The California Stem Cell Research, Treatments, and Cures Initiative of 2020.

+CIRM uses money from bond sales to accelerate the pace of cell and gene therapy research in California.
+CIRM doesn’t carry out research itself.
+Instead, it solicits research proposals and funds research, training and new facilities throughout the state.
+A list of all our funded awards is available here.
 The ultimate goal of our programs is to fast-track stem cell treatments to patients with unmet medical needs.
 By promoting and encouraging the growth of the stem cell biotechnology sector, the agency is also helping attract the best scientists to the state and establishing California as a global leader in stem cell research.

 The vast majority of our funds go to advance research and the development of new treatments.
-In support of this goal, we have helped fund the building of much-needed scientific facilities, created innovative initiatives such as the Alpha Stem Cell Clinics Network, and developed educational programs that train future stem cell scientists.
+In support of this goal, we have helped fund the building of much-needed scientific facilities, created innovative initiatives such as the Alpha Clinics Network, and developed educational programs that train future stem cell scientists.

 When we were created in 2004, there were few facilities in California where scientists could work with all types of stem cells, particularly embryonic stem cells, and few scientists had access to labs that contained all the equipment needed to do this specialized work.
 One of our earliest rounds of funding went to build lab spaces that could be shared by researchers within the institution and also used to train younger scientists on how to work with stem cells.